 6.3 - User Experience Testing

 The user experience test involved getting some volunteers to use the new website and original website and submit general feedback on the website.
 Through this test, we have learned that the website has improved in readability.
+The volunteers highlighted the information was very clear, straight forward and visible on the screen.
 The volunteers highlighted the information was very clear, straight forward, and visible on the screen.
 Furthermore, they highlighted the navbar being majorly improved.
 Stating they were able to navigate the new website much faster than the original website.
 Finally, the last big improvement they stated was they were able to find the donation page much faster.
 A volunteer stated that on the original website, the donation page was difficult to find which is not good for a non-profit organisation.
 However, on the new website it is much easier to find and as a result easier to donate.

 The consensus was that the new website was a major improvement from the original website.